Regulated health professions

 - Acupuncturists are governed by a designated health discipline association called the College and Association of Acupuncturists of Alberta.

-Work is underway to bring all these professions under the HPA, at which time these other statutes will be repealed.
+Work is underway to bring these professions under the HPA, at which time these other statutes will be repealed.